geoffrey-eisenbarth/django-ctct/README.md

 Explain how to install dev dependencies and run the tests for your app.

-  * `./manage.py migrate`
+  * `git clone git@github.com:geoffrey-eisenbarth/django-ctct.git`
-  * `./manage.py runserver`
+  * `cd django-ctct`
-  * Visit `127.0.0.1:8000/ctct/auth/` and log into CTCT

-## Contributing

-Explain how others can contribute to your app.

-To run tests:
+  * `poetry install --with dev`
   * `cd tests/project`
+  * `poetry run ./manage.py migrate`
+  * `poetry run ./manage.py runserver`
+  * visit `127.0.0.1:8000/ctct/auth/` and log into CTCT to set up your first Token
   * `poetry run coverage run ./manage.py test`
   * `poetry run coverage report`

+## Contributing

+Once version 0.1.0 is released on PyPI, the roadmap of new features is roughly:

+  * Support for API syncing using signals (`post_save`, `pre_delete`, `m2m_changed`, etc).
+This will be controlled by the `CTCT_SYNC_SIGNALS` setting.
+  * Background task support using `django-tasks` (which hopefully will merge into Django).
+This will be controlled by the `CTCT_ENQUEUE_DEFAULT` setting.

+I'm always open to new suggestions, so please reach out on GitHub: https://github.com/geoffrey-eisenbarth/django-ctct/

 ## License

-Specify the license under which your app is distributed.  (e.g., MIT, GPL, etc.)
+This package is currently distributed under the MIT license.

 ## Support

-Provide contact information or a link to your issue tracker.
+If you have any issues or questions, please feel free to reach out to me on GitHub: https://github.com/geoffrey-eisenbarth/django-ctct/issues